9pt7/prepl/README.md

 ```

 ## Installation
-pwatch is current Linux-only (macOS may be supported in the future). pwatch also requires Python 3.6+.
+pwatch current supports Linux. macOS may be supported in the future. pwatch requires Python 3.6+.

 ## Comparison to Alternatives
 `inotifywait` can provide similar functionality to `pwatch`.
 However, with `inotifywait` files need to be explicitly specified while they are automatically detected with `pwatch`.
 Explicitly specifying files can be cumbersome and if you watch a directory, then a rerun may be retriggered unvoluntairly if your text editor creates temporary backup files in the source tree.
 In summary, `pwatch` provides a simpler interface that 'just works'.

-## Development Setup
+## Example Development Setup
 ```
 # Note: the repository's submodules must be cloned
 git clone --recurse-submodules git@github.com:9pt7/pwatch.git